African American founding fathers of the United States: Reconstruction as Second Founding of the United States

-According to Professors Jeffrey K. Tulis and Nicole Mellow: The Founding, Reconstruction (often called “the second founding”), and the New Deal are typically heralded as the most significant turning points in the country’s history, with many observers seeing each of these as political triumphs through which the United States has come to more closely realize its liberal ideals of liberty and equality.
+According to political scientists Jeffrey K. Tulis and Nicole Mellow: The Founding, Reconstruction (often called "the second founding"), and the New Deal are typically heralded as the most significant turning points in the country’s history, with many observers seeing each of these as political triumphs through which the United States has come to more closely realize its liberal ideals of liberty and equality.

 Scholars such as Eric Foner have recently expanded the theme into full-length books.
 Black abolitionists played a key role by stressing that freed blacks needed equal rights after slavery was abolished.
-Constitutional provision for racial equality for free blacks was enacted by a Congress led by Thaddeus Stevens, Charles Sumner and Lyman Trumbull.
+Constitutional provision for racial equality for free blacks was enacted by a Congress led by Thaddeus Stevens, Charles Sumner, and Lyman Trumbull.
 The "second founding" comprised the 13th, 14th and 15th amendments to the Constitution.
 All citizens now had federal rights that could be enforced in federal court.

 In a deep reaction called the Nadir of American race relations, after 1876 freedmen lost many of these rights and had second class citizenship in the era of lynching and Jim Crow laws.
 Finally in the 1950s the U.S. Supreme Court started to restore those rights.
 Under the public leadership of Martin Luther King, president of the Southern Christian Leadership Council, and the strategies of SCLC's Director of Direct Action, James Bevel, the nonviolent Civil Rights movement made the nation aware of the crisis, and under President Lyndon Johnson major civil rights legislation was passed in 1964, 1965, and 1968.